“One of the most exciting bands I’ve seen in the last couple of years!”

-For four years as a teen, she played with the Itinerant Fiddlers at the Goschenhoppen Folk Festival in northern Montgomery County, PA.
+For four years as a young teen, she played with the Itinerant Fiddlers at the Goschenhoppen Folk Festival in northern Montgomery County, PA.
 As part of a father-daughter duo, she and dad, Lou, provided musical entertainment for Civil War balls, living history events, local clubs, community, private and business venues in PA and DE for several years before the advent of "BBC".

 Lou, a veteran in the music business, had a guitar in his hands at age 5 and began playing professionally at age 12.
 Throughout the 60's, 70's and 80's, he traveled and recorded with a variety of bands - including 3 years of travel with the famous Platters, as part of their backup band.
 Lou spent a good part of the 80's playing with the Michael Carney Orchestras out of NYC.
 With this orchestra, he had the honor of performing in Washington D.C., for the inauguration of President George H. W. Bush in 1988.
 Lou began backing up Rose's fiddle playing in 2002 and soon became immersed in a love for Celtic music.
 The rest is history.